AmpersandJS/ampersand-view/README.md

 ### What about two-way bindings?

 Note that these are all one-way bindings.
 People love to talk about the feature of two-way bindings, but from my experience, the vast majority of the time it's not actually something that you want.
 Why make two different ways of doing the same thing?
 The most common two-way bindings that people do are for form elements, which, is super easy to do with the events hash.
 Plus, then it's very easy to configure exactly when you want the user action to actually change the model.

+Having said that, we may enable it anyway, in a future release, that's still up for discussion.

 ### handling subviews